ganeti/ganeti/man/gnt-instance.rst

     gnt-instance add -O dhcp=yes ...

-The ``-I (--iallocator)`` option specifies the instance allocator plugin to use.
+The ``-I (--iallocator)`` option specifies the instance allocator plugin to use (``.`` means the default allocator).
 If you pass in this option the allocator will select nodes for this instance automatically, so you don't need to pass them with the ``-n`` option.
 For more information please refer to the instance allocator documentation.

 The ``-t (--disk-template)`` options specifies the disk layout type for the instance.
 The available choices are: